animaone/castlevania-64-camera-routine/README.md

 The automatic camera control is perfect, the problem is that when we are in a dungeon or climbing somewhere where we need precision, then the camera messes with the gameplay.

-I think that's where the idea came from😆, and I don't know if it is easily achievable.
+I think that's where the idea came from😆.
 I compared the automatic camera control routines of both games and there was no change from one game to another.
 In fact the two routines are exactly the same.

-The only modification I found until now is a new camera position call 🤔.

-If I could find the function that reads the joystick to generate these rotation values, I would be halfway there.
+I could find the function that reads the joystick to generate the camera rotation values.

-For now, here's the automatic camera routine for the curious:
+Here is the automatic camera routine for the curious:

 But first...
-Now we have Castlevania Diagonal64! \o/ Let's see we I can build in the next weeks.
-I need more RAM (only 400 bytes now ;; :P )
+Now we have Castlevania Diagonal64!

-I found a way to have more memory and... here is the final video showing the camera mod: https://twitter.com/Anima_C13L/status/1486802837887664130
+I found a way to have more memory, and modify the routine and... here is the final video showing the camera mod: https://twitter.com/Anima_C13L/status/1486802837887664130

 The next image shows the old first(buggy) mod.